 The Oregon Coast digs up different responses in each of us.
 I go and remember the time I choked on a fistful of sand while barreling down a dune at Pacific City when I was 10.
 Frank Herbert goes and is inspired to write one of the most beloved sci-fi novels of all time.
 Potato, potato*. (*More on this later.)

 In 1957, Herbert (born in Tacoma, then working as a journalist in Seattle) chartered a plane to Florence, Oregon after hearing of a federal plan to tame the region’s dunes by planting beach grass.
 The visuals he encountered—of a sandy, feral landscape and human attempts to wrestle it—set his imagination alight, and he dreamt up the desert planet Arrakis.
-The rest, as they say, is history: in 1965, Herbert published Dune, a dense sci-fi tome that swirls together ecology, politics, religion, hallucinogens, space travel, and colonialism.
+The rest is history: in 1965, Herbert published Dune, a dense sci-fi tome that swirls together ecology, politics, religion, hallucinogens, space travel, and colonialism.
 It was a hit, and the Florence-inspired planet at its center sits beside Hoth and Krypton in the pantheon of iconic fictional worlds.

 Attempts to film Dune have been notoriously difficult.
 In the ’70s, Chilean visionary Alejandro Jodorowsky gave a 14-hour version a whack; all that’s left is a 2014 documentary about his failure.
 After long fights with the studio, David Lynch unleashed a maligned film version in 1984 that he considers “one of the great sadnesses of his life.”
 A not-especially-loved 2000 miniseries for the Sci-Fi Channel came and went without much fuss.